 From the confines of his turret, Dougok growls with anticipation of combat and the chance for personal and pack distinction.
 He doesn't appear to be bothered by the idea of attacking Vilani, especially humans.

 He asks, "What do we know about the size of the opposing Vilani forces?
 Did they just find out about them?"

 Elloekothe responds over the comm, "You were there.
 We don't anything about the Vilani force.
 Soks acted as if he just found out about them.
 I presume he'll share his intel as soon as he feels we need to know."

 Dougok snaps his jaws.
 "This sounds like a setup to test us.
 They might be attacking a non-military station and telling us it is military.
 We'll need to be wary."

 "Doesn't matter if its military or not.
 The Confederation owns this system.
 Any encroachment by the Vilani will be perceived as a prelude to invasion."

-About the time the Pack of Daggers reaches low planetary orbit, Khiiikuli's and Dhoknan's ships.
+About the time the Pack of Daggers reaches low planetary orbit, Khiiikuli's and Dhoknan's ships are already there.